YumekaMengjiaLYU/jekyll-multilingual/_posts/2020-06-08-advanced-models-for-cv.markdown

 **The question is: How to deal with multiple targets?**

 ### Classification then regression
-Convert regression into classification, by discretizing the output values, and then refine through regression.
+**Convert regression into classification, by discretizing the output values, and then refine through regression.**

+Bin the output space and then use one hot label.
+Once in the local area then regress.

 ### Summary

 | Property | Classification | Regression |